What Muscles Does Swimming Work? Swimmers Body Explained.

 Let's dive in!

-Key Muscle Groups Used in Swimming
+Key Muscles Used in Swimming

 While swimming is considered a whole-body workout, it's essential to understand that you'll engage different muscle groups in various capacities depending on the swimming stroke you choose to swim.
 However, the main upper and lower body muscles unite all four strokes to generate propulsion and ensure balance and stability in the water.